PerseusW/Hadoop/3 MapReduce/EnvironmentSetup.md

 #### OracleJDK

-This is a bit trickier, but it offers you more freedom when moving JDK around.
+This is a bit trickier, but it gives you an insight into how Java works.

 First, visit [Oracle's Official Download Link](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to get your JDK8 download.
 You may have to register an Oracle account to do so.
 The download package you got for Linux should end with tar.gz.